tmalsburg/helm-bibtex/README.md

 - Quick access to online bibliographic databases such as Pubmed, arXiv, Google Scholar, Library of Congress, etc.

-Here is a screenshot showing a search for entries containing the word *verbs*:
+Here is a screenshot showing a search for entries containing the word "verbs":

 ![A search for publications containing the word "verbs"](screenshot.png)

-A looped square symbol (⌘) next to an entry indicated that a PDF is available for this entry.
-A pen symbol (✎) means that notes were added to an entry.
-At the bottom there are dummy entries that can be used to search online databases.
+A looped square symbol (⌘) next to an entry indicates that a PDF is available.
+A pen symbol (✎) means that notes were added.
+At the bottom, there are dummy entries that can be used to search online databases.
 This list can be extended using the customization variable `helm-bibtex-fallback-options`.

 ## Requirements